Steak Tartare 101: The Raw Facts about Your Burning Questions

 7. Tartare: While this term can refer to any type of tartare dish (such as salmon or tuna tartare), it’s also used as a shorthand for steak tartare in French.

-Steak tartare was best known as “American steak” in France for many years:
+In France, Steak tartare was best known as “American steak” for many years:

 Here is the evolution of the name of this dish based on written records from very old but famous French cookbooks and French dictionaries.